 We will provide an itemized quote detailing the cost of the project.
 We charge for supplies, labor and equipment time.

 The work is meticulously documented to ensure quality.
 The report may contain inspection data, special processing information, interesting observations, recommendations for improvement, and anything the customer requests.

 A physicist from Florida State University inquired about our fabrication services in August 2019.
 After discussing the project, we saw an opportunity to fabricate the device at a lower cost by printing the device and contacts at the same time using the electron beam writer.
 We were able to produce devices with minimum feature dimensions of 56 [nm] connected to contacts that fill a 9 x 9 [mm] chip.
 The process was reliable enough to produce another two sets of 8 chips two and five months later.
 For this project, we visited Rice University to learn how to use a dicing saw to provide a sample dicing service.
-UHNF absorbed 100% of the research and development cost because we produced new core capabilities and developed staff skills.
+UHNF absorbed 100% of the research and development cost to produce new core capabilities and develop staff skills.